gamemanual0/gm0/source/docs/software/mecanum-drive.rst

 As stated earlier, depending on how the wheels are driven, movement in any direction can be created.
-This is because with 4 wheels on a robot oriented in and X orientation, the vectors can be cancelled such that movement is created in any direction.
+This is because with 4 wheels on a robot oriented in and X orientation, the vectors can be canceled such that movement is created in any direction.
 It is important to note that because of friction, perfect movement isn’t possible in every direction, so a :term:`mecanum drivetrain <Mecanum Wheel>` will be able to drive slightly